Hot Cross Buns (Easy & Traditional Easter Recipe)

 Instructions

-1. Dissolve yeast in warm water in a large bowl or stand mixer base.
-Then stir in the warm milk, melted butter, sugar, and salt.
+• Dissolve the yeast in warm water in a large bowl or the bowl of a stand mixer.
+Stir in the warm milk, melted butter, sugar, and salt.

-2. To the bowl, add 2 cups of the flour along with the allspice, cinnamon, nutmeg, egg, raisins, and orange zest.
+• Add 2 cups of the flour along with the allspice, cinnamon, nutmeg, egg, raisins, and orange zest.
 Beat until smooth.
+Gradually stir in enough of the remaining flour to form a soft dough that is easy to handle.
+The dough should feel soft and slightly tacky, but not sticky.

-4. Knead the Dough: Knead the dough in the stand mixer for 3 to 4 minutes, or knead by hand for about 5 minutes.
-Knead until the dough becomes smooth and elastic
+• Knead the Dough: Knead using a stand mixer for 3-4 minutes, or by hand for about 5 minutes, until the dough is smooth and elastic.

-6. Punch down the dough and turn out onto a lightly floured surface.
-Divide the dough in half and shape into equal size logs, about 6 inches.
-Cut each log crosswise into 6 equal pieces and shape it into a smooth ball.
-Place each ball in a greased 9 x 13-inch baking pan.
-Cover and let rise until doubled; about one hour more.
+• Punch down the dough and turn it onto a lightly floured surface.
+Divide in half and shape each portion into a 6-inch log.
+Cut each log into 6 equal pieces (12 total), then shape each piece into a smooth ball.

-9. Egg Wash: In a small bowl, whisk together the egg white, water, and sugar.
-Using a pastry brush, brush the top of each bun with the egg wash.
+• In a small bowl, whisk together the egg white, water, and sugar.
+Brush the tops of the buns just before baking.

-10. Bake: Bake the buns in the center of the preheated oven for 18 to 24 minutes, or until lightly golden brown.
-Do not over-bake.
-Transfer buns to a rack to cool.
+• Bake in the center of the oven for 18-24 minutes, until lightly golden.
+Avoid overbaking.
+Transfer to a rack to cool.

-11. Icing Crosses: Whisk the ingredients together until smooth.
-Transfer the icing to a pastry bag (or a sandwich baggie with a very small tip cut in the corner) and pipe an “X” on each cooled bun
+• Whisk the icing ingredients until smooth.
+Transfer to a piping bag (or a zip-top bag with a small corner snipped) and pipe an "X" onto each cooled bun.

 Notes